hoodunit/purescript-screeps/README.md

 ## Status

 * Market API still not implemented
-* Will need to add exception-based error handline, where each error will throw an exception.
+* Will need to add exception-based error handling, where each error will throw an exception.